Satellite-borne $\gamma$-ray astrophysics from coherent interactions in oriented crystals: Introduction

-In this work, we explore the potential of a detector composed by oriented crystals, specifically in the context of high energy satellite-based $\gamma$-ray astronomy.
-This paper is structured as follows: in section~\ref{sec_gamma_challenges} we review the limitations of the state of the art $\gamma$-ray detectors, while in section~\ref{sec_oriented_sat} we show how the use of oriented crystals could help overcoming them.
-In section~\ref{sec_polarization} we discuss if and how an oriented tracker-converter system could be sensitive to the $\gamma$-ray polarization above few GeV, a regime otherwise unreachable with conventional detection systems, and in section~\ref{sec_conclusions} we summarize our findings.
+For this work we explored the potential of a detector composed by oriented crystals, specifically in the context of high-energy satellite-based $\gamma$-ray astronomy.
+This paper is structured as follows.
+In section~\ref{sec_gamma_challenges} we review the limitations of the state of the art $\gamma$-ray detectors, while in section~\ref{sec_oriented_sat} we show how the use of oriented crystals could help in overcoming these limitations.
+In section~\ref{sec_polarization} we discuss whether and how an oriented tracker-converter system could be sensitive to the $\gamma$-ray polarization above few gigaelectronvolts, a regime otherwise unreachable with conventional detection systems.
+In section~\ref{sec_gamma_challenges} we report the technological challenges related to the use of a detector composed of oriented crystals in space, and in section~\ref{sec_conclusions} we summarize our findings.